Shear Test Fixtures

 Similar to the Iosipescu shear test, the V-Notched Rail test uses two v-notches in the specimen to produce a uniform shear state.
 This fixture uses a wider specimen, resulting in a longer gauge section.
 Load is applied to the specimen faces through coated grips, making it possible to test off-axis laminates with high shear strength.

-The Short Beam Shear test method is by far the most popular shear test, and is ideal for quality control and material screening.
+The Short Beam Shear test method is the most popular shear test, and is ideal for quality control and material screening.

 However, the test does not produce a uniform shear stress state in the specimen, so results should only be used comparatively to other Short Beam Shear tests.